mposner/battery_logging/README.md

 ![Charge v Runtime](https://github.com/mposner/battery_logging/blob/master/charge_v_runtime.png "Charge v Runtime")

 In this graph, the color of the markers represents the age of the data.
 The oldest data is in green, and the newest data is in red.
-We can see that, for the same charge level, the average runtime decreases as the age of the battery increases.
+We can see that, for the same charge level, the average remaining runtime decreases as the age of the battery increases.
 This data was taken over 1.5 years.

+## Future Study
+- How does Windows' estimated remaining runtime compare to the actual time it takes to drain the battery?
+- Does the estimate's accuracy change as the battery ages ?

 ## See Also